SEMICeu/uri.semic.eu-publication/config/README.md

 # Supporting private repositories

+The use of private repositories impacts the deployment and use of the toolchain.
+At the level of the deployment, the interaction with the GitHub repositories must be done using (deployment) keys to create a secure, trusted connection.
+As consequence, the public HTTPS url representation for the GitHub repositories is not anymore permitted, but must be replaced with the secure representation.
+Editors should be aware of these.

-## private repository 'Generated'
+## private generated repository
-The repository 'Generated' is the repository in which the toolchain will write the generated artifacts.
 If this repository is private, then one should create a deploy key as described in the documentation for github.com.
-The private key should be added to circleci config in the additional ssh keys having as hostname "github.com".
+The private key should be added to circleci config in the additional ssh keys having as hostname `github.com`.
-The fingerprint of this private key should be placed in the .circleci/config in the create-artifact step configuration.
+The fingerprint of this private key should be placed in the `.circleci/config` in the create-artifact step configuration.
 This will insert that key into the create-artifact step.
-The public key should be installed as a deploy key with read/write rights on the 'Generated' repository in github.
+The public key should be installed as a deploy key with read/write rights on the generated repository in `GitHub`.

 ## private repository 'Thema'
-When a source repository is private, then a similar approach as for the private repository 'Generated' should be followed.
+When a source repository is private, then a similar approach as for the private generated repository should be followed.
-However due to the key insertion of CIRCLECI into a container (step) the following has to be considered:
+However due to the key insertion of CircleCI into a container (step) the following has to be considered:

 - create a new deploy key for the private 'Thema' repository
 - enable the public key as deploy key for the 'Thema' repository (read access is sufficient)
-- insert the private key in CIRCLECI project as additional ssh key with as (dummy) hostname Thema-private
+- insert the private key in CircleCI project as additional ssh key with as (dummy) hostname Thema-private
 - enable the update of the ssh configuration for this (dummy) hostname Thema-private
 - use instead of `https://github.com/<ORG>/<REPO>` , `git@Thema-private:<ORG>/<REPO>.git` as  the value of the repository in the configuration of a publication point.